membase/ns_server/README.markdown

 # The NorthScale Server

 This application represents the top of the hierarchy of all memcached smart services.
-It is an applicaiton in the Erlang OTP sense.
+It is an application in the Erlang OTP sense.

 ![ns_server](https://github.com/northscale/ns_server/raw/master/doc/images/ns_server.png)